la2050/archive/_projects/2016/creating-mother-natures-metropolis.md

 project_impact: >-
   ["Waterways","Exposure to air toxins","Self-sufficiency","Local
   water","Resilient communities","Tree canopy cover"]
+project_proposal_impact:
+  - Waterways
+  - Exposure to air toxins
+  - Self-sufficiency
+  - Local water
+  - Resilient communities
+  - Tree canopy cover
+project_proposal_description: >-
+  Grown in LA will work to reinvigorate a relic nursery in the heart of LA’s largest public space - Griffith Park!
+This project will convert an underutilized plot of land into an outdoor urban laboratory that will grow climate-appropriate plants for public parks and LA River restoration projects;
+  conduct cutting-edge research on urban ecology; and engage Angelenos through educational opportunities.
+project_areas:
+  - City of Los Angeles
+  - N/A
 project_proposal_best_place: >-
   In the coming decades, millions of native plants will be needed for restoration and urban greening projects along Los Angeles’ waterways, public